Episcopa Theodora

-Theodora, mother of Pope Paschal I and wife of Bonusus, lived in the early 9th century CE and is depicted in a mosaic in the Church of Santa Prassede, Rome (c.
-900 CE), with the title "Episcopa."
+Theodora, mother of Pope Paschal I and wife of Bonusus, lived in the early 9th century AD and is depicted in a mosaic in the Church of Santa Prassede, Rome (c.
+900 AD), with the title "Episcopa."
 Scholars debate whether this indicates she was a female bishop or if it was an honorific title bestowed by her son.
 Pope Paschal I’s esteem for her is evident in the Chapel of Bishop Zeno, which he built in her honor within the church.

 Mosaic and inscription

 Theodora Episcopa

-During his papacy from 817 to 824 CE, Pope Paschal I relocated the relics of 2,300 martyrs from the catacombs to the San Zeno chapel in Santa Prassede, a space he constructed for his mother, Theodora Episcopa.
+During his papacy from 817 to 824 AD, Pope Paschal I relocated the relics of 2,300 martyrs from the catacombs to the San Zeno chapel in Santa Prassede, a space he constructed for his mother, Theodora Episcopa.
 A ninth-century (c.
-900 CE) mosaic within the chapel features four women: the Virgin Mary, Saints Praxedis, and Prudentiana, each adorned with round golden halos symbolizing sainthood, and Theodora Episcopa, distinguished by a square white halo, indicating she was a living holy person at the time of its creation.
+900 AD) mosaic within the chapel features four women: the Virgin Mary, Saints Praxedis, and Prudentiana, each adorned with round golden halos symbolizing sainthood, and Theodora Episcopa, distinguished by a square white halo, indicating she was a living holy person at the time of its creation.
 She is wearing a white veil, and wears no jewellery.

 Additionally, a reliquary inscription documents Pope Paschal I’s donation of further relics to the site, noting:

 "... at the very entrance of the basilica, on the right-hand side, where indeed the body of his most gracious mother, namely the Lady Theodora Episcopa, rests, the aforementioned bishop [Pope Paschal I] placed the bodies of the venerable Zeno and others..."